 After flipping two Texas districts in 2018, the DCCC announced a new Texas Headquarters led by native Texans to capitalize on the proven grassroots energy in the state.
-Since launching that on-the-ground offensive, three of the DCCC's six targets have retired, a signifier of how momentous these retirements will be, and added "TEXODUS" to the political vernacular.
+Since launching that on the ground offensive, three of the DCCC's dccc.org six targets have retired, as signifier of how momentous these retirements will be, and added "TEXODUS" to the political vernacular.